-4.9 The Perception of Future Uncertainty
+4.9.
+The Perception of Future Uncertainty

 While the quantitative assessments in the previous section renders plausible values of survival probabilities, it is not a priori clear that s actually captures perceptions of future uncertainty or something else.
-In order to address this issue we use new data that allows us to tap into these subjective perceptions.
-We use data on time discounting and risk taking of 282 individuals recruited from the Swiss German speaking population via a professional survey institute.
-Details of the experimental design and procedures as well as the estimation strategy are set out in the online Appendix D.
+In order to address this issue, we use new data that allows us to tap into these subjective perceptions.
+We use data on time discounting and risk taking of 282 individuals recruited from the Swiss German speaking population, by a professional survey institute.
+Details of the experimental design and procedures as well as the estimation strategy are set out in the Online Appendix D.

-To measure time discounting we elicited 28 sooner equivalents with a maximum payment of CHF 80 and a maximum delay of 8 months.
+To measure time discounting, we elicited 28 sooner equivalents with a maximum payment of CHF 80 and a maximum delay of 8 months.
 The risk taking tasks involved the elicitation of 20 certainty equivalents of binary lotteries with outcomes in the same ranges as the delayed ones.
 Furthermore, we asked the participants about their perceptions of future uncertainty in a questionnaire following the choice tasks.
 We posed the following question: "Which of the following factors influenced your choices between sooner and later payments?"
 There were four items pertaining to potential sources of future uncertainty:

 - 1. For some reason it may be impossible for me to obtain the money. - 2.
-It is possible that the money will not be delivered.
-16 - 3.
+It is possible that the money will not be delivered. - 3.
 The survey organizers are not trustworthy. - 4.
 Other factors that cannot be influenced.

 Participants had to report their degrees of agreement with respect to these statements by five different response categories: "clearly yes", "rather yes", "do not know", "rather not", and "not at all".
-We constructed a binary variable UNCERTAINTY from the respective responses in the following way: Whenever a participant responded with "clearly yes" or "rather yes" to any of the four items, UNCERTAINTY was assigned a value of 1, zero otherwise.
-24.1% of the participants responded in the affirmative and, consequently, UNCERTAINTY was assigned a value of 1, whereas 75.9% of the participants did not identify any of the potential factors as relevant for their intertemporal decisions.
-Consequently, we label these two different groups "uncertain participants" and "certain participants", respectively.
+We constructed a binary variable UNCERTAINTY from the respective responses in the following way: Whenever a participant responded with "clearly yes" or "rather yes" to any of the four items, UNCERTAINTY was assigned a value of 1, 0 otherwise.
+24.1% of the participants responded in the affirmative and, consequently, UNCERTAINTY was assigned a value